 The SSH server daemon inside the device uses TCP port 22.
 User must use SSH client utility such as Putty to login to the device.
-The default password for user "root" is either "qwert" or "zplus12320400" depending on your firmware version.
-Once the user has logged in to the device, then the password can be changed by CLI command.
+The default password for user "root" is "qwert", once the user has logged in to the device, then the password can be changed by CLI command.